-The paradox of lifeline
+The Paradox of Lifeline

-To break the fourth wall of journalism and speak from personal experience; I have suffered from mental health issues and have reached points I thought may have been irreversible, but I have never once contemplated calling a hotline for help.
+Speaking from personal experience; I have suffered from mental health issues and have reached points I thought may have been irreversible, but I have never once contemplated calling a hotline for help.

-For many, because of largely anxiety-based reasons, calling someone up for immediate help is an impossible task, and that’s okay.
+For many, because of largely anxiety-based reasons, calling someone for immediate help is an impossible task, and that’s okay.

 54% of people will not access professional treatment.
 72% of men will not seek help.